sja-thedude/sja-thedude/README.md

   You can view my [Portfolio]("https://sjathedude.wordpress.com/") for entire information and also for the projects I build!
 &nbsp;
 ## Hobbies
-&nbsp;
-  - I love to play ⛹️‍♀️ Basketball as its my favourite sport!
+  - I love to play ⛹️‍♀️ Basketball as its my favorite sport!
 I regularly play ♟️ chess as it gives me to expand my thinking process.
   - I like working out and listening to music 🎧 as it relieves my stress levels 🏋️‍♀️ !
   - People say my personality resembles Lion 🦁 , who never stops and achieves what he wants!
   - Love to travel to new Places ✈️ !